 Talk to DATAMARK at SOCAP

 So, how can metrics be improved for the 2020s?
 DATAMARK has many ideas, which we share here in these articles, but we also hope to participate in some of the SOCAP discussions on the future of CX metrics.
 Our team will be at the SOCAP Symposium in Florida, so please say hello if you see us there!
 Please click here to see the complete agenda for the SOCAP Symposium 2023.
-For more general information on the work of SOCAP, please visit their website here.
+For more general information about SOCAP’s work, please visit their website here.